Published on 18th October 2018

 HBI PR & Marcom have over 30 years of experience and specialize in communications around technology products making them specialized in communications around technology-related topics for over 30 years.
 They have extensive experience in traditional PR, social media, marketing and seminars and have worked with a huge scope of companies ranging from start-ups to global groups and local SMBs.
 Some of the world’s best-known brands entrust their communications to HBI’s expertise.
 The agency strives to introduce and establish emerging companies selling innovative products or services in the German-speaking market.
 Today they support customers from the whole area of technology – business-to-business, consumer electronics and industrial IT.
 They also have clients in other sectors, such as consulting, hospitality, healthcare, engineering as well as transportation.

-This insight post summarizes the original blog post published by Phillips Group.…
+This insights post is a summary of the original blog post published…